 Hyperimmunoglobulin E (hyper IgE) syndrome (HIES), also known as Job syndrome, consists of a heterogeneous group of complex hereditary combined B- and T-cell immune deficiency diseases characterized by recurrent Staph aureus chest infections, characteristic coarse facial appearance and dental problems with eczema-like pruritic dermatitis.

-There are two types of HIES 2:
+There are as least two types of HIES 2:

 - autosomal dominant (STAT3 deficiency)

 - caused by a mutation in STAT3 gene

 - autosomal recessive

 - etiology unknown